Sustainable Packaging In 2021 And Beyond [Examples & Ideas]

 Here's another example.

-We've recently analyzed the supply chain of IKEA, and how the global leader started to invest in biodegradable types of packaging made from mycelium fungus.
+We've recently analysed the supply chain of IKEA, and how the global leader started to invest in biodegradable types of packaging made from mycelium fungus.
 The change has been a pioneering example of leaving styrofoam behind - the common resource used to secure products in cardboard packaging.

 Simply using less material, regardless of what that material is, can work wonders, too.